datalad/datalad/docs/source/design/progress_reporting.rst

 a number of arguments, most notably a target ``total`` for the progress bar.
 See :py:func:`datalad.log.log_progress` for a complete overview.

-Starting a progress report must be done with a dedicate call.
+Starting a progress report must be done with a dedicated call.
 It cannot be combined with a progress update.